srilakshmigummadidala/Crime-Analysis-In-Toronto/README.md

   - **Premises Type and Day of Week Trend Analysis:**
 Outdoor areas, apartments, and commercial establishments have higher crime rates with peaks on Fridays and weekends.

+### Instructions to Viewers:

+- **Repository Cloning:**
+ Begin by cloning this repository onto your local machine to access all project files and resources.

+- **Visualization:**
+ Dive into the interactive visualizations crafted using Tableau to delve deeper into the analysis of crime in the Toronto area.
+Access these visualizations either through our Python notebook file or the dedicated Tableau file.

+- **Data Deployment:**
+Locate the deployment files within the specified directory and import them into your preferred IDE such as PyCharm or related tools.
+This will enable you to examine our deployment setup firsthand and gain practical experience.

+- **Recommendations:**
+Delve into our comprehensive project report for an extensive walkthrough of this capstone project.
+Gain valuable insights into our meticulous analysis of crime in Toronto, including detailed findings and recommendations.